We dispatch our trees every Tuesday, for delivery to most states of Australia.

 1. Prune the growth of each graft (balance your tree)

-As your tree starts to show off its’ new Spring growth, it is important to remember to look at each graft of your tree.
-Look to see if there are one or more grafts that are growing much faster than others.
+As your tree starts to show off its new Spring growth, it is important to remember to look at each graft of your tree.
+Check if there are one or more grafts that are growing much faster than others.
 Trim back the faster growers to maintain the balance of energy to each graft.

 Visit our Tree care page for more tips on balancing your tree.